Photos

 Luke H. Ferguson (1857-1861)

-"Mattie" Martha Jane Ferguson (1860-1944)
+Martha "Mattie" Jane Ferguson (1860-1944)

 Many sources have confused her with a different Charlotte Grant of Montgomery County, Tennessee.
 That other Charlotte was born circa 1813, married John Cooksey, and settled in Missouri.
 Charlotte Grant Cooksey was not the daughter of Zachariah and Mary Grant, but was probably the niece of Zachariah Grant.